 With this one, although we have a product image, it doesn’t really enhance the benefit for visitors.
-So, to the right, we have some bullet points which does just that!
+So, to the right, we have some bullet points which do just that!

 Even though the title promises these benefits, you need to have that element in place to really stress the importance of it.
-Don’t if you don’t have a screen shot like or any visual representation of your product.
-You just need to provide and more in depth details about what people will get if they will download your report.
+It won’t work if you don’t have a screenshot like or any visual representation of your product.
+You just need to provide and more in-depth details about what people will get if they will download your report.

 Squeeze Page Must-Have Design Feature #3